MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 ## User authentication

 User authentication happens when the user presents credentials to Azure AD or to some identity provider that federates with Azure AD, such as Active Directory Federation Services (AD FS).
 The user gets back a security token.
-That token can be presented to the engine service.
-The service will determines whether the token is valid, whether the token is issued by a trusted issuer, and what security claims the token contains.
+That token is presented to your cluster to determine whether the token is valid, is issued by a trusted issuer, and what security claims the token contains.

 On the client side, both interactive and unattended authentication are supported by using [MSAL (Microsoft Authentication Library)](/azure/active-directory/develop/msal-overview).
 Token-based authentication is also supported.
 With this kind of authentication, an application obtains a valid user token and can then access your cluster.
 If an application obtains a valid user token for some other resource, there must be a trust relationship between that resource and your cluster.